TheyCallMeHacked/TheyCallMeHacked.github.io/content/post/openbsd-rust-part0.md

 that this will always be possible, and it will definitively not be able to be my main developing environment (missing tooling etc...).

+EDIT: It turns out, cross compiling for OpenBSD is a pain in the arse.
+So change of plans: I will still be developing on Linux, but building and testing on OpenBSD.

 # Source code

 The source code of the project will be available on [my Codeberg repository](https://codeberg.org/TheyCallMeHacked/openbsd_base_rs).